MichailChatzianastasis/MichailChatzianastasis.github.io/_pages/about.md

 <h2> News </h2>
 <ul>
+  <li> Our paper <strong><a href="https://michailchatzianastasis.github.io/publication/wlhn">Weisfeiler and Leman go Hyperbolic: Learning Distance Preserving Node Representations</a> </strong> has been accepted at AISTATS 2023!
   <li> <strong> 2022-11-21 </strong> Pleased to announce that our paper <strong><a href="https://michailchatzianastasis.github.io/publication/goat">Graph Ordering Attention Networks</a> </strong> has been accepted at AAAI 2023!
   <li>
   <strong>2022-11-04</strong> New paper Preprint: <strong><a href="https://michailchatzianastasis.github.io/publication/wlhn">Weisfeiler and Leman go Hyperbolic: Learning Distance Preserving Node